-I grimaced slightly.
+I grimace slightly.
 “I don’t have a good track record with teachers…”

-“Well, considering my track record with majors, that’s not something you’ll have to worry about,” she said, smiling at me.
+“Well, considering my track record with majors, that’s not something you’ll have to worry about,” she says, smiling at me.

-I chuckled and finished my own drink as she finished hers, then held out my hand to lead her out for a dance.
-I slipped my hands around her waist as she draped her arms around my neck, fingers playing with the ends of my blue hair.
+I chuckle and finish my own drink as she finishes hers, then hold out my hand to lead her out for a dance.
+I slip my hands around her waist as she drapes her arms around my neck, fingers playing with the ends of my blue hair.

-“I hope you appreciate how strange this is for me,” she said softly, swaying in time to the music.
+“I hope you appreciate how strange this is for me,” she says softly, swaying in time to the music.

-I grinned up at her—she was somehow slightly taller than me, though it might have just been the heels she was wearing.
+I grin up at her—she’s somehow slightly taller than me, though it might just be the heels she’s wearing.

-She smiled tentatively.
+She smiles tentatively.
 “A strange… that I think needs to be further explored.”

-I felt my heartbeat quicken.
+I feel my heartbeat quicken.
 “I… I think I can do that.”

-We got into a cab together, and I awkwardly fiddled with the hem of my shirt, not really knowing what I was doing.
-Could I really kiss her?
-I mean, she was gorgeous, and fun, and naive, and… new.
-My impulsive brain was ready to start making out with her here in the taxi… and usually my impulsive brain won out.
-But she was staring silently out the window, so I didn’t.
+We get into a cab together, and I awkwardly fiddle with the hem of my shirt, not really knowing what I’m doing.
+Can I really kiss her?
+I mean, she’s gorgeous, and fun, and naive, and… new.
+My impulsive brain is ready to start making out with her here in the taxi… and usually my impulsive brain wins out.
+But she’s staring silently out the window, so I don’t.

-I knew I was being awful.
+I know I’m being awful.
 That I could love her tonight and tomorrow she’d just be gone, and then Abby would be gone, too… and I would have no one and I would deserve that.
-I deserved that for these thoughts, for what I wanted to do.
-Cora should leave now before she realized just how much of a monster I was.
+I deserve that for these thoughts, for what I want to do.
+Cora should leave now before she realizes just how much of a monster I am.

-No. I wasn’t going to let her leave.
+No. I’m not going to push her away.
 Not tonight.

-The taxi stopped outside the cheap motel PAL had put me up in, and I led her up to my room, pulling out my phone to quickly text my sister.
+The taxi stops outside the cheap motel, and I get us a room, pulling out my phone to quickly text my sister.

 SAM: Heading home 2morrow morning.
 Kinda drunk

-There was a pause as I unlocked my room, then her reply came through.
+There’s a pause as I unlock the room, then her reply comes through.

 CAL: Are you ok?
-Should I send Allen to come get you?
+Should I send someone to come get you?